azzazzel/azzazzel.github.io/_posts/2016-09-30-developers_about_OSGi.md

 <!--more-->

-### What is your favorite JVM programming language?
+#### What is your favorite JVM programming language?

 The question was put this way on purpose.
 I was interested in what JVM language people actually like and not what they use because of company rules and policies.
-It seams Java is still strong:
+What language people like tells me more about from what perspective their judgements are made.
+Surprisingly though, it seams Java is still strong:

 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/12lDBu_BM5DnStMOcKNKZ_J6jc6xaTIYzM2_DCZoKrxM/pubchart?oid=1184654248&amp;format=interactive"></iframe>

-### Years of experience in building software?
+#### Years of experience in building software?

-The purpose of the question was to make some analysis of how experience reflect opinions.
-I may publish those later on.
-For now you may be surprised to note that either our industry is getting old or young people don't care much about surveys:
+The purpose of the question was to make some analysis of how professional experience reflect opinions.
+You may be surprised to note that either our industry is getting old or young people don't care much about surveys:

 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/12lDBu_BM5DnStMOcKNKZ_J6jc6xaTIYzM2_DCZoKrxM/pubchart?oid=886915795&amp;format=interactive"></iframe>

-### What best describes the source of your knowledge about OSGi?
+#### What best describes the source of your knowledge about OSGi?

-Before asking people about their opinion I think it's important to understand what influenced them.
-Again it's likely that only people that have strong opinions participated which could explain the low number of people not familiar with OSGi:
+Before asking people about their opinion I think it's important to understand what how much of that it is backed by experience or knowledge.
+But then again, it's very likely that only people with strong opinions participated so don't be too quick to judge.
+This could also explain the low number of people not familiar with OSGi:

 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/12lDBu_BM5DnStMOcKNKZ_J6jc6xaTIYzM2_DCZoKrxM/pubchart?oid=621161433&amp;format=interactive"></iframe>